Henry Wu (Jurassic Park): Characteristics

 Trevorrow said: "We don't really understand what he's reaching for, and yet he makes these choices that suggest that there is an endgame to it and that there’s something that will satisfy him.
 In the first two movies, we suggest that it's just recognition".
 Wong, likewise, said that Wu is eager to receive credit for his work, stating that he "doesn't always put the dinosaurs first" but "he really does respect them, and he takes great pride in his role in creating them".
 Trevorrow believed that Wu's best moment in Dominion is when he gives credit to Charlotte Lockwood: "For his whole career and especially in the book, he had been seeking credit for what he'd done and had felt so unappreciated. [...]
 And so for him to finally give credit to someone else, I found that to be the greatest sign of his evolution and his redemption".

+In Camp Cretaceous Season 3, Dr. Henry Wu returns to Isla Nublar with a group of mercenaries to retrieve the Indominus rex bone.
+During this mission, he and his guards temporarily hold Brooklynn captive.
+Throughout this encounter, Brooklynn engages Wu in conversation, challenging his motives and ethics.
+Her words seem to provoke a moment of introspection in Wu, revealing a more complex and multifaceted character than the movies initially suggest.

+This interaction hints at the beginning of Wu's eventual transformation, as he starts to question his actions and their consequences.
+Brooklynn's insights plant a seed of doubt and moral reflection in Wu, which may contribute to his change of heart depicted in Jurassic World: Dominion.
+This nuanced portrayal in Camp Cretaceous adds depth to Wu’s character, showcasing his capacity for growth and redemption beyond the role of the mere antagonist most people take him for.